Labh Singh: Jailbreak

-6 people were killed, and more injured, in a violent attack on the District court in Jalandhar, Punjab, India.
+7 police officers were killed, and more injured, in a violent attack on the District court in Jalandhar, Punjab, India.
 Accounts of the attack, reported on 6 April 1986 in the US, differed.
-According to an unidentified source in Mahmood's "Fighting for Faith and Nation: Dialogues with Sikh Militants", the attack was made by Sikh militant leader Manbir Singh Chaheru and his associates.
+According to an unidentified source in Mahmood's "Fighting for Faith and Nation: Dialogues with Sikh Militants", the attack was masterminded by Sikh militant leader Manbir Singh Chaheru and his associates.

 "The Courier" of Arizona, US, carried a story attributed to UPI stating that 3 "Sikh terrorists" killed 3 police officers who were taking 3 prisoners to a bathroom, while "16 armed court guards cowered in fear".
 The report stated that 2 police holding a 4th prisoner were also gunned down, and that "Three other officers, a lawyer, and a bystander were wounded as the Sikhs sprayed the area for 15 minutes."
 Police said that the guards were too frightened to return fire.
 This fourth suspect remained in custody.
 Finally, the Courier article reported that the Sikhs looted "three rifles and a submachine gun" from the dead bodies, and that a 6th officer later succumbed to wounds from the attack.

 The "Wilmington Morning Star" carried an AP story, and related that 3 "Sikh extremists" killed 4 police officers inside the District Court complex, killed two officers who "were shot at the courtyard gate as the attackers fled", and wounded 4 other individuals, including a lawyer.
 The Star identified the freed suspects as Labh Singh, Gurinder Singh, and Swaranjit Singh, who were to appear in court on charges of slaying Ramesh Chander, a Hindu newspaper editor.
 The Star reported that District Magistrate S.C.
 Aggarwal said 4 attackers fired over a compound wall from a lane.
 It further reported that others witnessed the attackers open fire from close range as police led the prisoners to the toilet.
 The report concluded with District Police Chief Baljit Singh Sandhu's statement that the attackers hard "fired at least 50 rounds" in the attack.

 The "Eugene Register-Guardian" reported that District Magistrate S.C.
 Aggarwal said in a telephone interview that 3 or more attackers opened fire as 4 defendants accused of the May 1984 slaying of Ramesh Chander, were being led into the compound, and that the attackers took 3 rifles from the slain police.

 The “Associated Press” reported District Magistrate S.C.
 Aggarwal said in a telephone interview Sikh militants had killed 6 police officers and wounded 4 including a lawyer in an attack on the District Court in Jalandhar.
 They freed 3 prisoners accused of killing.

-This single incident became a basis of Roberio's "Bullet for bullet" policy.